Aidistides/Hyperspectral-Restruct/README.md

 *Hyperspectral Soil Spectrum*
 **Enotrium // (Enotrium AIP 2025)**

+# Hyperspectral CNN for soil chemistry prediction.

+### This system processes drone-captured spectral data to estimate soil composition
+and is deployed in Enotrium’s pipeline to contract farms and optimize crop economics.

 ## Deployment
 - Integrated with drone-based hyperspectral imaging system
 - Used in MD commercial farm contracting workflows